Gary Zimmerman

-Gary Wayne Zimmerman (born December 13, 1961) is an American former professional football player who played as an offensive tackle in the National Football League (NFL).
+Gary Wayne Zimmerman (born December 13, 1961) is an American former professional football player who was a Hall of Fame offensive tackle in the National Football League (NFL) and United States Football League (USFL).
+He earned a Super Bowl ring with the Denver Broncos (Super Bowl XXXII).

+Zimmerman was born in Fullerton, California and played scholastically at Walnut High School in the San Gabriel Valley of California.
+He played collegiately at Oregon, and was a first-team All-American as a senior.
+He was inducted into the Oregon Sports Hall of Fame in 2002.

 Zimmerman played for the Minnesota Vikings from 1986 to 1992 and for the Denver Broncos from 1993 to 1997.
 He won Super Bowl XXXII with the Broncos against the Green Bay Packers.
 He was selected to the Pro Bowl seven times and was an All-Pro selection eight times.
-He attended Walnut High School and the University of Oregon whereby he was inducted into the Oregon Sports Hall of Fame in 2002 and the Pro Football Hall of Fame in 2008.
+He was inducted into the Pro Football Hall of Fame in 2008.

 Professional career

 Los Angeles Express

-In 1984, Zimmerman was drafted in the second round (36th overall) by the Los Angeles Express in the 1984 USFL Draft.
-He subsequently signed with the Express on February 13, 1984 and went on to play in 17 games that season, starting all 17 at left tackle.
+In 1984, Zimmerman was drafted in the second round (36th overall) by the Los Angeles Express in the 1984 USFL draft.
+He subsequently signed with the Express on February 13, 1984, and went on to play in 17 games that season, starting all 17 at left tackle.
 His Express teammate was future Pro Football Hall of Famer, QB Steve Young.
-The Express lost in the USFL Semi-Finals to the Arizona Wranglers to end a 10-8 regular season.
+The Express lost in the USFL Semi-Finals to the Arizona Wranglers to end a 10–8 regular season.
 In 1985, Zimmerman suited up again with the Express, playing in 18 games (starting 17) with a 3-15 club that ended up out of the USFL playoff picture.

 Minnesota Vikings

 After the USFL folded in August 1986, Zimmerman joined the Minnesota Vikings after they obtained his rights from the New York Giants who drafted him in the 1984 NFL Supplemental Draft of USFL and CFL Players.

 During his time in the NFL, Zimmerman was famous for his refusal to interact with the media.
-This disdain for the sports press came about due to an early incident in his NFL career, after comments made by Zimmerman condemning the Vikings offensive players for a loss were made public by the media.
-Zimmerman claimed that his teammates ostracized him for speaking ill of his teammates' performance; this led Zimmerman to decide to boycott the sports media as a result, refusing to do interviews or engage in any sort of interaction with them for the rest of his career.
+This disdain for the sports press came about due to an early incident in his NFL career, after comments made by Zimmerman (which stated both the offense and defense didn't play well enough) were construed to be comments that the defense didn't play well enough that led to teammates ostracizing him for speaking ill of his teammates' performance; this led Zimmerman to decide to boycott the sports media as a result, refusing to do interviews or engage in any sort of interaction with them for the rest of his career.